 October 29, 1942 - April 30, 1943

-133 Japanese women and children of diplomats; 131 German diplomats, wives and children.
-This could have included some Axis businessmen and their families.
+By one list, those detained were 133 Japanese women and children of diplomats; 131 Axis businessmen, diplomats, wives and children.
+Some were originally situated in Central and Some America nations when WWII broke out..
 One State Department representative (Miles Briggs), an Interior Department representative and approximately 5 Justice/INS guards at any one time (up to a total of 25 guards) may have served over the period.
 Guards included: Louis Cates, Elmer Fisk, Russ Aveilhe, Sanders, Hart and Kersis.

 Other hotels holding small numbers of diplomats and businessmen and families temporarily during WWII included:

 Shenvalee Hotel (New Market, Virginia) - Italian diplomats

 February 14, 1944 Justice Department closed the last of its program housing diplomats in confinement hotels.